ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 ### Processing flow of the Sensor Fusion algorithm

-The program reads from both lidar and radar sensors for input.
+The sensor fusion algorithm reads from both lidar and radar sensors for input.
-First, in the Predict stage, the EKF (extended Kalman filter) predicts the position and velocity of the car using a model.
+First, in the Predict stage, the EKF (extended Kalman filter) predicts the position and velocity of the car using a given model.
 (In this project, I use Constant velocity model)
 Then, in the Update stage, EKF uses the lidar or radar input values to update the position and velocity of the car.
 By doing so, it reduce the effect of noise from the lidar and radar sensors.